openfact/openfact-plus/README.md

 Go to Keycloak page: <http://localhost:8081/auth> and login with admin/admin.

 After start your keycloak server, you need to create a realm and configure Google Identity Providers.
-You can use a realm base called clarksnut-realm.json that is located on the project root.
+You can use a realm base called **clarksnut-realm.json** that is located on the project root.

-In case you are using Openshift, you can follow the instructions here: [preconditions](https://github.com/clarksnut/clarksnut/blob/master/PRECONDITIONS.md)

 # Project Configuration